 F. Bedford, Ph.D.
-Cross-racial Eyewitness Identification and other perception issues
+Cross-racial Eyewitness Identification

 The Other Race Effect presents a major problem when trying to identify a suspect in a crime when the suspect is from a different racial group.
 However, people are often unaware that they lack the recognition ability and falsely identify an innocent person - and have complete certainty that they are right when in fact they are not.

 Consider an example of identical twins.
 If you didn't know there were 2 individuals, you would easily misidentify one for the other.
 You would have every confidence that you had identified the right person - but you would be wrong.
 That is often what it feels like to try to identify an individual from another racial group.

 Consider now 2 wines that you cannot distinguish from one another, but your wine-tasting expert friend can.
 Like with wine tasting, and every other perceptual task one can think of, you must become a perceptual expert through practice and experience.
 You learn to do this with faces that you are exposed to every day, and it does not transfer to faces from different groups.
 Faces consist of hundreds of potential features, or dimensions, or schemas.
 Only subtle aspects distinguish one person from another - after all, everyone has eyes, a nose, a mouth and so on.
 You unconsciously learn the subtle features that you need to distinguish one person from another through extensive practice - perceptual discrimination learning - but the features you learn will not be the same features that distinguish individuals of another race, and therefore will be useless for that task.

 The perceptual learning that is involved is part of a general area in perception that deals with the effects of experience on perception, the primary focus of my research programs.